lgcorzo/fastapi-autogen-team/README.md

      - Key dependencies are `FastAPI` and `pyautogen`.

    - **Environment Variables:**
-     - An OpenAI API key is required, which should be stored in environment variables or an `.env` file.
+Litellm gateway      - A API key is required, which should be stored in environment variables or an `.env` file.

    - **Running the Server:**
      - Instructions include running a script (`run.sh`) to start the FastAPI server.
    - **Deploy the image**:
-     - generated qith the poetry run invoke containers.build command
+     - generated with the poetry run invoke containers.build command

 ---